ultrabug/mkdocs-static-i18n/README.md

 Multi language support is just **one `.<language>.md` file away**!

+Even better, the `mkdocs-static-i18n` also allows you to build and serve [**localized versions of any file extension**](#referencing-localized-content-in-your-markdown-pages) to display localized images, medias and assets.

+Localized images/medias/assets are just **one `.<language>.<extension>` file away**!

 If you want to see how it looks, [check out the demo documentation here](https://ultrabug.github.io/mkdocs-static-i18n/).

 *Like what you :eyes:?
 Give it a :star:!*

 ## Language detection logic

-This plugin is made to be as simple as possible and will generate a default version of your website + one per configured language on the `<language>/` path.
+This plugin is made to be as simple as possible and will generate a default version of your website + one version per configured language on the `<language>/` path.

 - the `default` version will use any `.md` documentation file first and fallback to any `.<default_language>.md` file found
 - the `/<language>` language versions will use any `.<language>.md` documentation file first and fallback to any `.<default_language>.md` file before fallbacking to any default `.md` file found